-And that this is the universal mind of man as he is in the world, is shown in the exhortation of God to man, in the words: "He hath showed thee, O man, what is good; and what doth the Lord require of thee, but to do justly, and to love mercy, and to humble thyself to walk with thy God?"
-(Micah 6:8), margin.
+That this is the universal mind of man as he is in the world, is shown by the exhortation of God to man: "He hath showed thee, O man, what is good; and what doth the Lord require of thee, but to do justly, and to love mercy, and to humble thyself to walk with thy God?"
+Micah 6:8, margin.
 Thus it is shown that in order for a man to walk with God, it is, of all things, essential that he humble himself to do so.
 This of itself shows that in his own estimation, in the mind which is the natural man, he is above God.